Skin Cancer Reconstruction Thousand Oaks

-You can shower the day after surgery, but you should not take a bath, use a hot-tub, or go swimming for at least two weeks.
+You can shower the day after surgery, but you should not take a bath, use a hot tub, or go swimming for at least two weeks.
 The majority of patients feel good enough to return to most activities after a few days.
-Strenuous activities such jogging, aerobics, weight-training, sit-ups, and sex should be avoided until 2 weeks after surgery.
+Strenuous activities such as jogging, aerobics, weight training, sit-ups, and sex should be avoided until 2 weeks after surgery.

 When can I travel?

 Traveling after surgery (air travel, long-distance car trips, train rides, etc) should not be done before you have had your first postoperative visit.
 Typically, this occurs 5-7 days after surgery for suture removal.
 Patients who are at high risk for developing a blood clot should not travel until instructed by their surgeon.
 Short car trips under 60 minutes can be done before the first visit.
 A good rule of thumb is when you are off the stronger pain medication and can get up without assistance you are ready to go for a short drive.
 You should not drive the car yourself, however, until your surgeon gives you clearance for this.

 This, of course, depends on the kind of work you do.
 Most people go back to work after a week.
 Sedentary jobs, such as computer work or talking on the phone can begin even sooner.
 If you have a strenuous job that involves a lot of lifting or physical activity, you may have to wait two weeks until you are ready for work.
 Please review the restrictions for further guidelines about getting back to work.